And greetings, welcome back, ladies and gentlemen.

 But he was a classic example of the Republican Party today.

-Offend no one, stand for nothing, and you saw it demonstrated the other night.
+And you saw it demonstrated the other night.

-Now, the reason for my call is George Bush's speech stunned stunned me as the guy referred to a stun grenade.
+Now, the reason for my call is George Bush's speech stunned me as the guy referred to a stun grenade.

-He described his foreign policy to a T. We have done nothing but appease around the world, and we have a State Department that because of the circumstances is, I think, easily the most dangerous uh we've ever had.
+We have a State Department that, because of the circumstances, is, I think, easily the most dangerous we've ever had.

-We are in deep doo doo all over the world because we have done absolutely nothing but appease every bad government.
+We are in deep doo-doo all over the world because we have done absolutely nothing but appease every bad government.

 Bush tried to win political wins and ignore the military.